ashwinvin/discord-hero/README.rst

 Controllers
 ~~~~~~~~~~~

-discord-hero encourages the Model-View-Controller pattern by
+Discord-Hero encourages the Model-View-Controller pattern by
 automatically adding an Extension's Controller to its Cogs.
 To make that happen, you just need to subclass ``hero.Controller``
 in your Extension's ``controller`` module.
+You can access the controller by
+``self.ctl`` attribute.

 Models
 ~~~~~~